dotnet/runtime/src/coreclr/Linux-instructions.md

 The output is placed in ```binaries\intermediates\Unix.x64.Debug\mscorlib.dll```.
 You'll want to copy this to the runtime folder on your Linux machine. (e.g. ```~/coreclr-demo/runtime```)

-For the rest of the framework, we need to pass some special parameters to build.cmd when building out of the CoreFX repository.
-Note that this repository must be built from a [Developer Command Prompt for VS2013](https://msdn.microsoft.com/en-us/library/ms229859%28v=vs.110%29.aspx):
+For the rest of the framework, you need to pass some special parameters to build.cmd when building out of the CoreFX repository.

 ```
 D:\git\corefx> build.cmd /p:OS=Unix /p:SkipTests=true